snakesonabrain/python-engineering/docs/Getting_started.rst

 Calling functions
 ___________________

+python-engineering functions are called like any other Python function.
+The documentation provide extensive guidance on each function argument, the allowed range or options and units.

 python-engineering will always return dictionaries to allow returning multiple outputs from a single function in a structured manner.
 To return an output value, the dictionary key will need to be specified.